Membership Benefits

 Why Join The Faculty of Remote, Rural and Humanitarian Healthcare (FRRHH)?

-Our membership services and benefits have been carefully designed to contribute to the delivery of our aims and objectives to which you as a member are integral to help us fulfil.
-We view this as a core benefit to joining the faculty; adding your voice to a global professional network that will drive forward the setting of global standards and forming part of a professional home for remote, rural, and humanitarian healthcare professionals.
+Our membership benefits have been carefully designed to align with the delivery of our aims and objectives.
+Every member is integral to help us contribute to existing work, and to inspire the next generation of remote, rural and humanitarian healthcare practitioners.
+We value our members voices to help grow a global professional network that will drive forward the implementation of global standards and form a professional home for remote, rural, and humanitarian healthcare professionals

 Setting a Global Standard